-The HA relationship between the two nodes, one active and one standby, is setup through DDSH CLIs.
+The HA relationship between the two nodes, one active and one standby, is setup through DD OS CLI commands.

 Initial set-up can be run on either of the two nodes but only one at a time.
-It is a precondition of HA that the system interconnect and identical hardware is setup on both nodes first.
+It is a requirement for HA that the system interconnect and identical hardware is setup on both nodes first.

-Note: Both DDRs are required to have identical hardware which will be validated during setup and system boot-up.
+Note: Both nodes of the HA pair are required to have identical hardware.
+This requirement is validated during setup and system boot-up.

-If set-up is from a fresh install of systems, the ha create command needs to be run on the node with the license installed.
-If setup is from an existing system and a new fresh install system (upgrade), then it should be run from the existing system.
+When configuring HA for the first time, the ha create command needs to be run on the node with the license installed.
+To upgrade an existing system to HA by adding and a new or unconfigured system, initiate the HA upgrade from the existing standalone system.